• Home

 Now that your bed is ready to go, it’s time to get you ready to go.

-Sleep hygiene is a critical piece in getting good sleep regardless of what side you sleep on, but it’s even more important when you want to make a change to your sleep.
+Sleep hygiene is a critical piece in getting good sleep regardless if you sleep on your back or not, but it’s even more important when you want to make a change to your sleep position.

 Start by creating a routine that you follow every night including weekends.